 I am very blessed to have a tremendous support network.
 My sister’s husband immediately took action to help me reclaim my possessions.
 My coworkers all offered words of support and encouragement, and my parents allowed my dogs and I to stay with them for over 6 months while I saved for a house (no small inconvenience!).
 I finally have put my life back together, but it has been a long, arduous process.
 I have experienced crippling anxiety, nightmares, insomnia, obsessive cleaning, and a host of other post-traumatic symptoms.
 Although they have lessened dramatically, I don’t know that I will ever be rid of them completely.
 I am thankful, however, to finally have gained back my self-esteem and sense of identity.
 I feel like running has played a big part in that.
 I also owe a great deal to Susan Omilian, her My Avenging Angel Workshops, and all the women in her group.

-Since starting this blog, I have run in (and survived!) two Tough Mudders, multiple Half Marathons, a Full Marathon, the very first Spartan Ultra Beast, and, most recently, a 50K trail Ultra.
+Since starting this blog, I have run in (and survived!) two Tough Mudders, multiple Half Marathons, a Full Marathon, the very first Spartan Ultra Beast, and, most recently, my second 50K trail Ultra.
 Many of these races were a part of my Running for the Color Purple Campaign which I started as a way to give back to CT-ALIVE- the organization that funds Susan’s workshops and had helped me so much.
 As a survivor of abuse and THRIVER I feel it is not only my responsibility to help raise money and awareness for victims of domestic violence, but also to give hope to other survivors that anything is possible.
 To date I have raised over a thousand dollars for the Never Going Back to Abuse Project and hopefully some spirits along the way!
 Through my fundraising efforts I have also had the opportunity to join the CT-ALIVE board and help other women transition from survivor to thriver.

 My life has changed in so many ways, beyond anything I could have imagined.
 I was always a happy person- even through most of the abuse.
 However, now I am happier and stronger than I ever!
 Rebuilding my life after abuse was both the most challenging and rewarding experience of my life; and while I wouldn’t wish it on anyone, I also don’t regret any of it.
 The fact of the matter is, the roughest patches of our lives are what help mold and define us.
 They force us to change because they offer only two options: crumble or overcome.
 I chose to rise up and overcome.
 No person or situation is going to defeat me in this life- not while I still have breath in my lungs.
 Bottom line: living, leaving, and rebuilding after abuse have helped make me the person I am today, and I like who I am.